How to Install phpMyAdmin on Debian 12

 Step 6: Access phpMyAdmin from Browser

 Use a web browser and navigate to the localhost/your_phpMyAdmin_directory address to access phpMyAdmin.
-In our case, the address is:
+For example:

 localhost/phpMyAdmin

-The system shows the phpMyAdmin login screen and establishes a connection to the local Apache, MariaDB, and PHP files that you have created.
+The system displays the phpMyAdmin login screen and establishes a connection to the local Apache, MariaDB, and PHP files.

 phpMyAdmin login page on Debian 12.

-Log in to phpMyAdmin with the username and password you created for the MariaDB user.
+Log in to phpMyAdmin with the username and password created for the MariaDB user.

 Conclusion